 Lawrence Cheung is a partner of the firm.
-He is a Notary Public since 1996.
-Lawrence also is a China-Appointed Attesting Officer since 2000.
+He has been a notary public since 1996.
+Lawrence has also been a China-appointed attesting officer since 2000.
 He assists clients for the PRC and worldwide notarization and attestation of documents.

 I focus my practice on two main areas :